fxleloup/microservice-sandbox/README.md

 - [x] Make Business Service running in a container
 - [x] Fix build travis
 - [ ] Create Partner service
+- [ ] Create a Person frontend with Angular, Jest tested and CDC test with pact
 - [ ] Secure the creation of a partner behind a role and protect the endpoint
 - [ ] Make Partner Service running in a container
 - [x] Add partner info (Name, Forename, BirthDate)